DarrenZal/NatLangKG/examples/NatLangSPARQL/README.md

 ## Pre-requisites

 - Python 3.10 or higher.
 - Access to an OriginTrail DKG node.
-You can setup your own by following instructions [here](https://docs.origintrail.io/decentralized-knowledge-graph-layer-2/testnet-node-setup-instructions/setup-instructions-dockerless)
+You can setup your own by following instructions [here](https://docs.origintrail.io/decentralized-knowledge-graph-layer-2/testnet-node-setup-instructions/setup-instructions-dockerless).
+Note, you will need to whitelist the IP of the machine running this code so your node will accept requests, instructions [here](https://docs.origintrail.io/decentralized-knowledge-graph/node-setup-instructions/useful-resources/manually-configuring-your-node).
 - OpenAI API key

 ## Installation